-Where does the time go?
-Saffron stepped off our trailer 5 years ago on a fine St. Patty’s day, as an unhandled mustang, fresh from the wild, who had never willingly touched or been touched by any human.
+Saffron stepped off our trailer as an unhandled mustang, fresh from the wild, who had never willingly touched or been touched by any human.
 And she was very pregnant.
 We had done this once before and had sworn off of ever doing it again.
 But God works in mysterious ways.
 Here’s the video of how it all began at the BLM’s holding pens:

+It was March 17th, a fine St Patty’s day.
 We were told by the BLM that she would probably deliver in May.
-That was March 17th.
-Four days later Miss Firestorm was born.
+We arrived home that evening and four days later Miss Firestorm was born.
+March 21.
 A solstice baby.

 I worried about that look in mama’s eye.
 I had seen it before with Noelle, our first pregnant mustang.
-She wouldn’t let me near her foal.
+Noelle wouldn’t let me near her foal.
 And it took two days to figure out how to separate the two so I could work with the baby and begin his imprinting.
-This time around I had so hoped that I would be able to work with Saffron before the baby came.
-To build a relationship.
-She had shown such promise right from our first meeting at the BLM facility in southern Mississippi (See the video: Here We Go Again).
+This time around I had hoped to build a relationship with the mama before the baby came.
+Saffron had shown such promise right from our first meeting at the BLM facility in southern Mississippi (See the video above).
 And on her first night home she actually took a bit of hay from my hand after spending less than an hour debating the issue.
-It had taken 19 days for Noelle to bury enough fear to eat from my hand, actually a small bowl in my hand.
+It had taken 19 days for Noelle to bury enough fear to eat from my hand, actually a small bowl but it was in my hand.
 So I was encouraged with Saffron.
 But during that first hour after Firestorm’s birth there were warnings in the air.
+I decided to use the wisdom that intervening years were supposed to produce and would try letting the baby come to me.
 I relaxed, pressed hard to keep the adrenaline down, and let baby make the choice to approach, hoping she would wonder what that weird gangling object perched on the hay bale might be.
 I just sat.
 And sat.
 And waited.

 And it wasn’t long before Miss Firestorm and I became fast friends.